spacetelescope/crds/docs/doc/source/installation.rst

 rules and references as needed.
 Downloads will only be an issue when you set CRDS_PATH and don't already have the files you need in your cache.
 By default CRDS modifies JWST datasets with new best references which serve as a processing history in the dataset header.

+Users of */grp/crds/cache* cannot update the readonly cache so they should not attempt to run crds.sync or fetch references with crds.bestrefs.  */grp/crds/cache* should always be complete within a few hours of archiving any new reference or rules delivery,  changing the operational context,  or marking files bad.

 Additional HST Settings